tldr-pages/tldr/pages/linux/createrepo.md

 `createrepo -v -x test_*.rpm /path/to/directory`

-- Initialize a repository, using sha1 as the checksum algorithm, and ignoring symlinks
+- Initialize a repository, use sha1 as the checksum algorithm, and ignore symlinks:

 `createrepo -S -s sha1 /path/to/directory`